1–2 spots available for Q2 · Claim yours

 How much does ongoing maintenance cost?

-Budget 10 to 20 percent of build cost per year for maintenance, plus the running costs in the table above.
+Budget 10% to 20% of build cost per year for maintenance, plus the running costs in the table above.
 Active iteration is extra.

 Do you do fixed-price custom web apps?